andrea-lk/automatic-catfeeder/README.md

 Automated Feeding Schedule: Dispenses food at pre-defined times set in the code.

 ## Possible Challenges
-Cat Behavior: Cats might try to tamper with the feeder.
-Make sure the design is secure and tamper-proof.
+Animal Behavior: Other animals such as racoons might try to tamper with the feeder.
 Calibration: Calibrating the dispenser to ensure accurate portions.

 ## Organization